 2. Lack of Personal Accountability

-3. Difficulty Accepting ‘No’ for an Answer
+3. Difficulty Accepting “No”

 4. Overemphasis on Rights Over Responsibilities

-The Impact of Entitlement on Relationships
+Effects of Entitlement on Relationships

-How Do I Overcome Entitlement Mentality
+How to Overcome an Entitlement Mentality

 Conclusion